-In addition, the innovative Fishers Future Plan is an affordable life insurance package for fisherfolk that is coupled with a mobile money platform for premium payments and a voluntary micro-savings plan.
-Once established, claims were made and payments received on benefits owed to fishers and fish processors (Fisheries Future Plan: Lessons Learned Report).
-The micro-insurance and savings plans are now completely owned and driven by the private sector, and continue to benefit fishers and fish processors in the post-harvest value chain.
+The innovative Fishers Future Plan is an affordable life insurance package for fisherfolk that is enabled on a mobile money platform for premium payments and a voluntary micro-savings plan.
+Once established, claims were made, and payments received on benefits owed to fishers.
+(Fisheries Future Plan: Lessons Learned Report).
+The micro-insurance and savings plans are now completely owned and driven by the private sector and continue to benefit fishers and fish processors in the post-harvest value chain.